 How Long Does an Employment Lawsuit Take?

-The timeline for an employment lawsuit varies on factors like case complexity and both parties’ willingness to settle.
+The timeline for an employment lawsuit can vary based on case complexity and both parties’ willingness to settle.
+In state-level employment cases, timeframes are also affected by court scheduling and local agency investigations.

 Initial Filing and Investigation